renanxcortes/springerQuarantineBooksR/README.md

 # `springerQuarantineBooksR`: download all Springer books made available during the COVID-19 quarantine

-**"A range of essential textbooks from all disciplines will be freely available to support higher education institutions worldwide"**
+**"With the Coronavirus outbreak having an unprecedented impact on education, Springer Nature is launching a global program to support learning and teaching at higher education institutions worldwide."**
 Source: https://group.springernature.com/gp/group/media/press-releases/freely-accessible-textbook-initiative-for-educators-and-students/17858180?utm_medium=social&utm_content=organic&utm_source=facebook&utm_campaign=SpringerNature_&sf232256230=1

 This package has the `generate_springer_book_files` function which can be used to generate all (or a subset) of these Springer book files freely available.